 For example, Betterment charges their advisory fee and you still pay the expense ratios of the underlying funds.
 If you’re paying 0.25% to Betterment, you’re also paying 0.04% to Vanguard if they put you into VTSAX.
-On the other hand, Vanguard owns the underlying funds and will “reduce your gross advisory fee by the amount of revenue that Vanguard (or a Vanguard affiliate) collects on your Portfolio in order to calculate the net advisory fee.”
+On the other hand, Vanguard owns the underlying funds and will “reduce your gross advisory fee by the amount of revenue that Vanguard (or a Vanguard affiliate) collects on your Portfolio to calculate the net advisory fee.”
 In other words, they will give you credit for the fees you pay for the underlying funds and your “all-in” cost will be no more than 0.20% (as it currently works for retail clients, it’s exactly 0.20%).

 One of the big reasons why I haven’t used a Robo-advisor is because of the added complexity.
 If you look at these robo-advisor portfolios, they’re waaaaay too complex.
 That first Betterment account has a dozen funds.
 That’s going to create some tax filing headaches (not unbearable but it’ll be annoying) down the road.
 I like that Vanguard is sticking with four of their most diversified funds though that will make tax-loss harvesting a little trickier.

 Lastly, I already use Vanguard so having it all remain under one roof is appealing.